Are you taking the Wonderlic Personnel Test soon? If you’re looking to prepare and improve your score, you’ve come to the right place!

 The Wonderlic Personnel Test in a Nutshell

-Before I dive into the content of the Wonderlic Personnel Test, it is important to have a visual image of what the test looks like.
-The image below points at the major components you should be aware of: the timer at the top right corner, the navigation buttons which allow you to go back and forth between questions, the multiple-choice format which will be dominant throughout the majority of the test.
+Before we dive into the content of the Wonderlic Personnel Test, it is important to have a visual image of what the test looks like.
+The image above points at the major components you should be aware of: the timer at the top right corner, the navigation buttons which allow you to go back and forth between questions, the multiple-choice format which will be dominant throughout the majority of the test.

 The Wonderlic Personnel Test is made up of four general categories: General Knowledge, Abstract Reasoning, Verbal Reasoning, and Numerical Reasoning.
 The table below shows a basic breakdown of each question type, followed by a more detailed description of each with sample questions.
 As you can see, there are LOTS of question types to review.